 Her debut recording, 1994's Langt Innpå Skoga, marked the beginning of a ten-year collaborative partnership with the Grappa Musikkforlag label.
 During her tenure there she released nine albums.
-Among them were Tirun lirun and Runoja, recordings that dove deeply into the poetry of the rune songs, as well as Strengen Var Af Røde Guld and Lille Rosa; the latter two featured Langeland singing medieval songs.
+Among them were Tirun lirun and Runoja, recordings that dove deeply into the poetry of the rune songs, as well as Strengen Var Af Røde Guld and Lille Rosa, both of which featured Langeland singing medieval songs.
 During this decade she also released a book on the rune songs entitled Karhun Emuu and won the Edvard and Norwegian-Finnish Cultural Prizes.